WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/WaterAllocation/ReadME.md

  - (optional) DataRemoved_NeDNR.xlsx

 #### Operation and Steps:
-- Use state agency to to acquire data.
+- Use state agency API to to acquire data.
 Save as dataframe (optional: export dataframe to xlsx for visual inspection).
 - Format **PriorityDate** field to %m/%d/%Y format.
 - Format **HUC12** to int datatype.
 - Generate WaDE *BeneficialUseCV* using the **SurfaceWaterWebSimpleSearch_metaData.pdf** for reference.